TTT in CFT: Trace Identities and the Conformal Anomaly Effective Action: Introduction

 The outline of the papers is as follows.
-The covariant quantum action in curved space is defined in Sec. \ref{Sec:QAction}, and the method of deriving the Ward Identities it implies for $\lag T^{\m_1\n_1}(x_1) T^{\m_2\n_2}(x_2)T^{\m_3\n_3}(x_3)...\rag_g$ outlined in Secs.\,\ref{Sec:ConsWI}-\ref{Sec:CWI}.
-In Sec.\,\ref{Sec:Reconst} the approach of \cite{Bzowski:2013sza} for reconstructing the trace parts of $\lag TTT\rag$ from its transverse, traceless parts is reviewed.
-In Sec.\,\ref{Sec:AnomAct} we review the anomaly effective action in $d=4$, in both its non-local and local form, its satisfying of the Wess-Zumino consistency condition, and decomposition of the general effective action for a CFT into Weyl invariant, anomalous and local parts.
-In Sec.\,\ref{Sec:VarAct} the curved space anomaly action is developed in a Taylor series to third order around flat space, and in Sec.\,\ref{Sec:AnomTTT} its contribution to $\lag TTT\rag$ computed and shown to be identical to the reconstruction method of \cite{Bzowski:2013sza}, both containing precisely the same massless poles required by the conformal anomaly.
-We conclude in Sec.\,\ref{Sec:Discuss} with a Discussion and further implications of the anomaly effective action in light of this result.
+The covariant quantum action in curved space is defined in \secref{Sec:QAction}, and the method of derivation from it of all the relevant Ward Identities for the $n$-point correlators $\lag T^{\m_1\n_1}(x_1) T^{\m_2\n_2}(x_2)\dots T^{\m_n\n_n}(x_n)\rag_g$ given in Secs.\,ref{Sec:ConsWI}-\ref{Sec:CWI}, with explicit results for the CWIs $n=2,3$.
+In \secref{Sec:Reconst} the approach of \cite{Bzowski:2013sza} for reconstructing the trace parts of $\lag TTT\rag$ from its transverse, traceless parts is reviewed.
+The effective action for a general CFT decomposed into its Weyl invariant, anomalous and local parts, and the anomaly effective action in $d=4$, in both its non-local and local form, as well as the Wess-Zumino consistency condition it satisfies is summarized in \secref{Sec:AnomAct}.
+In \secref{Sec:VarAct} this curved space anomaly 1PI effective action is developed in a Taylor series to third order around flat space in \secref{Sec:AnomTTT}, and its contribution to $\lag TTT\rag$ is explicitly computed in momentum space and shown to be identical to the reconstruction method of \cite{Bzowski:2013sza}.
+Both methods are shown to yield precisely the same $1/k^2$ massless scalar pole and tensor structure required by the conformal anomaly.
+We conclude in \secref{Sec:Discuss} with a Summary and Discussion of the implications of the existence of a massless scalar pole as indicative of an effective scalar degree of freedom in low energy macroscopic gravity not contained in classical General Relativity, and sketch some directions for future work.